-The oldest city in northern Taiwan, and long a base for traditional industries such as glass- and noodle-making, this laid-back, leafy town (Xīnzhú) makes for a great day trip from Taipei.
-The town centre spreads back from a pretty restored canal zone, bordered by small personalised shops, restaurants and cafes.
+The oldest city in northern Taiwan, and long a base for traditional industries such as glass- and noodle-making, this laid-back, leafy town (新竹; Xīnzhú) makes for a great day trip from Taipei.
+The town centre spreads back from a pretty restored canal zone, bordered by small personalised shops and restaurants.
 Heritage buildings pop up everywhere, and even the modern streets have pleasant arcades for strolling along.
-Out on the coast, Hsinchu boasts a scenic oceanside bike path, and a harbour with a lively restaurant and cafe scene.
+Out on the coast, Hsinchu offers a scenic ocean-side bike path, and a harbour with a lively restaurant and cafe scene.

-Hsinchu sprang into the modern era in 1980 with the establishment of the Hsinchu Science Park, modelled on California's Silicon Valley.
-Today the park houses over 400 technology companies, and accounts for 10% of GDP (for all Taiwan).
-This probably has something to do with why the city was voted the happiest place in Taiwan in 2012.
+Hsinchu sprang into the modern era in 1980 with the establishment of Hsinchu Science Park, modelled on California's Silicon Valley.
+Today the park houses over 400 technology companies, and accounts for 10% of Taiwan's GDP.